 Clicking the Quick view / Selective open when you open an assembly allows you to view only the components that you want to view.

 1 Open Brake&Wheel.

 Click File, Open and select the assembly Brake&Wheel from the Lesson 2\Brake&Wheel folder.
-Click Quick view / Selective open and click Open.
+Select Mode: Large Design Review and click Open.
+Click OK on the Large Design Review page.